-Sports Shoes: Must be a cross trainer style sport shoe with a raised, treaded sole designed for outdoor sports activities.
-Boots or any footwear with flat soles, e.g. skate shoes, street wear, Chucks, Vans or Volleys are not permitted.
+Sports Shoes: Must be a cross trainer style sport shoe with laces and treaded sole designed for outdoor sports activities.
+Boots or any footwear with flat soles, e.g., skate shoes, street wear, Chucks, Vans or Volleys are not permitted.
 Sport shoes are never to be worn with the College dress uniform.

-Hats: The College Hat is part of the Summer Uniform and must be worn to and from school and on excursions.
-Hats must also be worn during recess and lunchtime if playing or sitting in the direct sun.
+Hats: The Bottle Green College Bucket Hat is part of the Summer Uniform and must be during recess and lunchtime if playing or sitting in the direct sun, and on excursions.
 It is expected that hats are removed indoors.
 Hats are not compulsory between 1 May and 31 August.

-Hijab: Girls who wear a hijab are able to wear a plain black hajib.
-Black underclothes (e.g. long sleeved tops or tights) are to be only worn for religious purposes.
+Hijab: Girls who wear a hijab are able to wear a plain black hijab.
+Black underclothes (e.g., long-sleeved tops or tights) are to be only worn for religious purposes.